 First, you want to be consistent.
 Find out what motivates you and what routine works for you.
 Clearly Dave Bautista does not maintain this level of fitness without efforts and a regular routine.
 Consistency and commitment are key!

-Second, his diet might not be ideal for you, but in order to achieve muscle growth it is recommended to have a high intake of proteins, whether it is achieved through your diet or by supplementing, or both.
-Dave said he usually takes proteins before and after workout.
+Second, his diet might not be ideal for you, but in order to achieve muscle growth, it is recommended to have a high intake of proteins, whether it is achieved through your diet or by supplementing, or both.
+Dave said he usually takes proteins before and after a workout.